brimdata/zed/docs/language/overview.md

 Type fusion is another important building block of data shaping.
-Here, types are operated upon by fusing them together, where the result is single fused type.
+Here, types are operated upon by fusing them together, where the result is a single fused type.
 Some systems call a related process "schema inference" where a set of values, typically JSON, is analyzed to determine a relational schema that all the data will fit into.
 However, this is just a special case of